timoast/sinto/docs/basic_usage.rst

                             fragment to be retained.
 Allows filtering of implausible fragments that likely result from
                             incorrect mapping positions.
 Default is 5000 bp.
+   --chunksize CHUNKSIZE
+                           Number of BAM file entries to iterate over before collapsing the fragments and writing to disk.
+Higher chunksize will use more memory but will be faster.

 Fragment file format
 ~~~~~~~~~~~~~~~~~~~~~